yo-who-this/r18-dumps-explorer/README.md

 ## Data Source

-Database dumps are provided by [r18.dev](https://r18.dev), which aggregates metadata from DMM/FANZA.
+Database dumps are sourced from [r18.dev](https://r18.dev), which aggregates the metadata from DMM/FANZA.
 This tool is a local viewer only — it does not scrape, download, or host any content.